 Having your EB-5 application denied after several months of waiting can feel like a major setback.
 It is especially disappointing because of all the time and effort you took to complete the application.
 But don’t give up hope if your application is denied.
 First, read the official notice explaining why USCIS denied your application.
 Then, if you feel USCIS has made an error, you can contact an attorney to help you determine what to do next.

 You may be able to successfully appeal your case with the help of an immigration attorney.
 Appeals are complicated because they are based on case law, which is why you’ll need to consult an attorney.
-If your case is particularly complex, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.

 Where in the EB-5 Application Process Might I See “Case Denied” as My Status?

 You may see notice that your case is denied at a few steps in the application process.
 You could see it after USCIS processes Form I-526: Immigrant Petition by Standalone Investor and/or Form I-485: Application to Register Permanent Resident Status or Adjust Status (also known as an adjustment of status application).